-Performance data quoted represents past performance; it does not predict or guarantee future performance.
-The return and value of an investment will fluctuate so that an investor's shares, when sold, may be worth more or less than their original cost.
-Performance data to the most recent month end may be obtained by calling U.S. Bancorp Fund Services, LLC, (414) 765-4255 and or by consulting the Fund's web page: www.mxefund.com.
+Performance data quoted represents past performance; past performance does not guarantee future results.
+The investment return and principal value of an investment will fluctuate so that an investor's shares, when sold, may be worth more or less than their original cost.
+Performance data to the most recent month end may be obtained by calling U.S. Bancorp Fund Services, LLC, (414) 765-4255 or by consulting the Fund's web page: www.mxefund.com.